 Talib needed to know more—what the syzygy was, why the saint candidates were so desperate to complete it, why things ended the way they did, and maybe some semblance as for the reason why Fekete and Nash suffered their fates.
 Had it been his own fault or theirs?
-Maybe that knowledge and wisdom were hidden away in the reservoirs somewhere, in the memories of past Scorpioan saint candidates; maybe there was something there to ease his concerns.
+Maybe that knowledge and wisdom were hidden away in the reservoirs somewhere, in the memories of past Scorpioan saint candidates; maybe there was something there to ease his concerns—his suffering.

 As Talib neared the spot above his reservoir and basked in the warm updraft from below, however, regret bombarded him.
 Why in the world had he come here?

 The clicking of heels behind him cut off those thoughts shortly after.